anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 Enrolment of new nodes into constrained networks with constrained nodes present is described in
 {{I-D.ietf-anima-bootstrapping-keyinfra}} and makes use of Enrolment over Secure Transport (EST) <xref target= "RFC7030"/>.
 The specified solutions use https and may be too large in terms of code space or bandwidth required.
 Constrained devices in constrained networks {{RFC7228}} typically implement the IPv6 over Low-Power Wireless personal Area Networks (6LoWPAN) {{RFC4944}} and Constrained Application Protocol (CoAP) {{RFC7252}}.

 CoAP has chosen Datagram Transport Layer Security (DTLS) {{RFC6347}} as the preferred security protocol for authenticity and confidentiality of the messages.
-A constrained version of EST, using Coap and DTLS, is described in <xref target="I-D.ietf-ace-coap-est"/>.
+A constrained version of EST, using Coap and DTLS, is described in {{I-D.ietf-ace-coap-est}}.

 DTLS is a client-server protocol relying on the underlying IP layer to perform the routing between the DTLS Client and the DTLS Server.